nixworks/public/news/2006/12/5/README.md

 Reuters.com brings you the latest news from around the world, covering breaking news in markets, business, politics, entertainment, technology, video and pictures.

 ### [ A majority of a 15-judge panel in the United States Court of Appeals for the Ninth Circuit rules that Kamehameha Schools can favour Native Hawaiians in admissions. ](/news/2006/12/5/a-majority-of-a-15-judge-panel-in-the-united-states-court-of-appeals-for-the-ninth-circuit-rules-that-kamehameha-schools-can-favour-native.md)
-_Context: Appeals Court of  the Ninth Circuit, Kamehameha Schools, Native Hawaiians_
+_Context: Kamehameha Schools, Native Hawaiians, Ninth Circuit Appeals Court panel_

 ### [ An outbreak of ''E. coli'' bacteria has sickened more than a dozen people on Long Island, including several who ate at Taco Bell.
 Officials have asked eight Taco Bell restaurants be closed. ](/news/2006/12/5/an-outbreak-of-e-coli-bacteria-has-sickened-more-than-a-dozen-people-on-long-island-including-several-who-ate-at-taco-bell-officials.md)
 _Context: ''E. coli'', Long Island, Taco Bell_